Liverpool Varicose Veins Clinic

 Thread veins or spider veins

 Thread veins or spider veins are very small visible veins in the skin which are not sticking out.
-As we get older, we all eventually develop these but they cause no trouble apart from being unsightly.
-Cosmetic treatment for these is generally effective with tiny injections of sclerotherapy or laser treatment, however we continue to develop these as we get older so others may develop later in life.
+As we get older, we all eventually develop these, but they cause no trouble apart from being unsightly.
+Cosmetic treatment for these is generally effective with tiny injections of micro-sclerotherapy.
+Laser treatment is less successful, more painful and can leave scars.
+As we get older new thread veins can develop.

 What causes varicose veins?